-Package Insert: Information for the User
+Package Leaflet: Information for the User

-Gynovin 0.075 mg / 0.03 mg Coated Tablets
+Gynovin 0.075 mg / 0.03 mg coated tablets

-Read this package insert carefully before starting to take this medicine, as it contains important information for you.
+Read this package leaflet carefully before you start taking this medicine because it contains important information for you.

 |

-Important things you should know about combined hormonal contraceptives (CHCs):
+Important things to know about combined hormonal contraceptives (CHCs):

 Do not use Gynovin

-Do not use Gynovin if you have any of the conditions listed below.
+You should not use Gynovin if you have any of the conditions listed below.
 Inform your doctor if you have any of the conditions listed below.
 Your doctor will discuss with you what other form of contraception would be more suitable.

-Warnings and Precautions
+Warnings and precautions

-When to consult your doctor?
+When should you consult your doctor?
 Seek urgent medical attention

-For a description of the symptoms of these serious adverse effects, see “How to recognize a blood clot”. |
+To obtain a description of the symptoms of these serious side effects, see "How to recognize a blood clot". |

 Consult your doctor or pharmacist before starting to take Gynovin.

-Inform your doctor if you suffer from any of the following conditions
+Tell your doctor if you suffer from any of the following conditions

 BLOOD CLOTS

-The use of a combined hormonal contraceptive like Gynovin increases your risk of suffering a blood clot compared to not using it.
+The use of a combined hormonal contraceptive like Gynovin increases your risk of having a blood clot compared to not using it.
 In rare cases, a blood clot can block blood vessels and cause serious problems.

 Blood clots can form:

-The recovery of blood clots is not always complete.
-In rare cases, there may be long-lasting or even fatal effects.
+Recovery from blood clots is not always complete.
+In rare cases, there can be serious lasting effects or, very rarely, they can be fatal.

 It is essential to remember that the overall risk of a harmful blood clot due to Gynovin is small.